txstate-etc/dataloader-factory/README.md

   // advanced usage only, covered later in this readme
   matchKey: (key: KeyType, item: ObjectType) => boolean

+  // see below section titled "Note about filter and batch overlap"
+  keysFromFilter: (filters: FilterType) => KeyType[]

   // generated dataloaders will not keep a cache, batch only
   skipCache: false